uchicago-econ-io/Vertical-Markets/README.md

 ---

 ## Additional Information

-Our private repository hosts code and datasets from research papers focused on vertical markets.
+Our private repository hosts code and datasets from research papers focused on vertical markets and bargaining.
 Please complete the form to request access.